 Generally, the pros and cons of policies are not distributed equally over all groups of the population.
-In general, the vehicle user and owner pay for the additional costs of regulations.
+In general the vehicle user and owner pay for the additional costs of regulations.
 In the case of safety improvements, the user/owner generally benefits.
-But in some cases it is also others that benefit.
-This is the case for regulations to better protect pedestrians and cyclists in the case of a motor vehicle accident.
+But, in some cases it is also others that benefits.
+This is the case for regulations to better protect pedestrians and cyclists, in case of a crash with a motor vehicle.
 Similarly, environmental regulations benefit people living near roads facing lower concentrations or noise levels.

-Especially in the area of environmental economics several studies and debates exist on the importance of distribution effects (Johansson-Stenman and Konow, 2010), illustrating the importance of distributions in that area.
-Yet, in CBA, distribution effects are at best reported to some extent, but often ignored.
+Especially in the area of environmental economics several studies and debates exist on the importance of distribution effects (e.g. Johansson-Stenman and Konow, 2010), illustrating the importance of distributions in that area.
+Yet, in CBA, distributions effects are at best reported to some extent, but often ignored.
 In turn, these do not have an impact on the outcomes.
-Again, this is not necessarily criticism on the CBA, but a CBA is incomplete if important distribution effects occur, which are important for policy makers.
+Again, this is not necessarily criticism on CBA, but a CBA is incomplete if important distribution effects occur, which are important for policy makers.